HealthLumen are specialists in quantifying the burden of non-communicable diseases (NCDs) into the future.

 The model has been developed for over 70 national and regional populations covering over 20 NCDs including obesity, type 2 diabetes, coronary heart disease, COPD, stroke, hypertension, cancer, liver disease, chronic kidney disease, asthma, and dementia.

 Extensively published and validated it is a leading model for determining trends in NCDs and risk factors, enabling the planning of interventions from prevention, management, treatment and long term care.

 Our approach aims to ensure we provide the most reliable and accurate insights, to help organisations make informed decisions to address the epidemic of NCDs and so improve health outcomes.

-Meet our Leadership team, they lead a highly skilled and experienced multi-disciplinary team of epidemiologists, mathematicians, data scientists, population health researchers, product designers and software engineers; together we aim to help answer the complex questions on how to prevent and reduce chronic diseases.
+We have a highly skilled and experienced multi-disciplinary team of epidemiologists, mathematicians, data scientists, population health researchers, product designers and software engineers; together we aim to help answer the complex questions on how to prevent and reduce chronic diseases.